DamianGillessen1989/que-padrisimo/README.md

 ### Features to Implement:

 - One thing I tried to implement in this project but was not able to successfully execute it, was: I tried to move the long arrays of Spanish answers and questions to their own individual .json files, and 'fetch' the information from there in each .js file where appropriate.
-However after much testing I was unsuccessful in getting this to work - however, it does give me something to work on for next time, and, also, at least I am aware of why this would be the preferred methodology, in keeping with good JavaScript practices.
+However after much testing I was unsuccessful in getting this to work - however, it does give me something to work on for next time, and also, at least I am aware of why this would be the preferred methodology, in keeping with good JavaScript practices.
 - I would like one day to make a contact page with a functional contact form with email notification capabilities.
 - Potentially the incorporation of and use of dynamic educational resources such as gifs and videos.
 - A toggleable light/dark mode facility, allowing user browsing based on preferences.